bear24rw/EECE4029/hw5_vmm/README.md

 ALLOCED 1 BYTES |0,0,0,0,|4,|5,|-,-,|8,8,8,8,8,8,8,8,|
 ```

-The `buddy\_test` program exercises 19 situations that were determined to be
+The `buddy\_test` program exercises 19 different situations that were
-valuable tests during development.
-Since the buddy allocator is dealing with
+determined to be valuable tests during development.
+Since the buddy allocator
-allocating and freeing memory as it builds the tree it is highly beneficial to
+is dealing with allocating and freeing memory as it builds the tree it is
-be able to test it like this in user space so we don't have to deal with kernel
+highly beneficial to be able to test it like this in user space so we don't
-panics.
+have to deal with possible kernel panics.